VividVisions/node-turbo/README.md

 </turbo-stream>
 ```

+> [!NOTE]
+> There briefly was a `morph` action, which node-turbo supported since version 1.0.1.
+This action has been removed from Hotwire Turbo and its functionality integrated into the `update` and `replace` actions (when used with attribute `method="morph"`).
+Therefore the action shortcut functions `morph()` and `morphAll()` have been deprecated and will likely be removed in the future.

 ##### Additional attributes
 If you want/need to add additional attributes to an Turbo Stream element, you can always pass an object instead of the target ID string.
 Attributes with value `null` will be rendered as boolean attributes.